niklashoefling/niklashoefling/README.md

 I'm a dual student in **Business Information Systems** at DHBW Mannheim, working at **SAP** as part of the STAR program combining academic studies with hands-on engineering rotations across global departments.

-My focus is on the intersection of software engineering, AI, and business — building things that are actually useful.
+My focus is on the intersection of software engineering, AI, and business.

 ---